MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 # Considerations for Calling Plans

 This article describes emergency calling considerations for Microsoft Calling Plan users.
-Before reading this article, make sure you've read emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).
+Before reading this article, see emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 To find out if Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md) and [Microsoft Calling Plans for Teams](calling-plans-for-office-365.md).